pinwert/ambu/Client/README.md

 ```

-and the web is in http://localhost:3000 or a slim version in http://localhost:3000/slim.html
+and the web is in http://localhost:3000